 2015 and 2016 | General Motors Honors MFG CSC with Quality Excellence Award

 For the second consecutive year, MFG Composites Systems Company (CSC) received the General Motors’ Quality Excellence Award.
 The award recognizes top-performing suppliers that met or exceeded GM’s stringent set of quality performance criteria and have achieved the cross-functional support of the entire GM organization.
 There are 13 specific quality requirements in which the recognized suppliers must show above standard performance including zero defects in parts and components delivered.

 2012, 2014, 2015 | MFG Texas is Repeat Winner of PACCAR Quality Award

 MFG Texas was recognized once again this year by PACCAR (parent company of Peterbilt Motors) for meeting their rigorous 50 PPM quality performance initiative — a challenging goal for composites.
-This is the second time that MFG Texas has been recognized for this accomplishment.
+This is the third time that MFG Texas has been recognized for this accomplishment.

 The company produces raised-roof assemblies for Peterbilt Class 8 trucks.
 MFG Texas and MFG CSC contribute to the success of this program.

 2014 | General Motors Honors MFG as 2014 Supplier of the Year

 General Motors recognized MFG Composites Systems Company (CSC) as Supplier of the Year for Structural SMC Body Parts at its 23rd annual event.
 Seventy-eight suppliers from around the world received various awards for performance above and beyond GM’s requirements.
 Winners are chosen by a global team of GM purchasing, engineering, quality, manufacturing and logistics executives.

 “These companies are the best-of-the-best suppliers, and deserving of special recognition for their outstanding contributions,” said Steve Kiefer, GM vice president, Global Purchasing and Supply Chain.